TecKnow/csv-log-merge/README.md

-# cperkins-csv-log
+# csv-log-merge
-A utility for combining all the CSV files in a directory.
+This is a command line utility for combining CSV files with a parituclar header.
+It supports recursive searches.
+Default behavior is specified in a per-user configuration file and can be overriden with command line options.

+This project is a useful demonstration of the following Python tools and packages:
+*  Python package management using _venv_ and _requirements.txt_
+*  Standalone executables using _pyinstaller_
+*  Command line argument parsing using _argparse_
+*  User-editable configuration files using _configparser_
+*  Modern Python file system operations using _pathlib_

 ## Setting up for development
 ### Technologies used